 Many state FCE associations are affiliated with CWC.
 CWC is a coordinating council composed of ACWW member societies in the United States.
-It meets annually to promote the work of ACWW.
-National Master Farm Homemaker's Guild, Women's National Farm and Garden Association, and National Volunteer Outreach Network, Inc. and affiliated state societies currently have CWC membership.
+It meets annually, during the 2 years between Triennials, to promote the work of ACWW.
+Women's National Farm and Garden Association, National Association for Family and Community Education and National Volunteer Outreach Network, Inc. and affiliated state societies currently have CWC membership.
 Individual membership in ACWW also entitles a person to participate in CWC.